| |

 8. Willful Death / You'll Be Recalled

-Probably Bulldozer's most advanced release ever, Neurodeliri opens with
+Probably Bulldozer's most advanced release ever, Neurodeliri starts with

-a dramatic organ intro that quickly evolves into the massive title track.
+a dramatic pipe organ intro that quickly evolves into the massive title track.

-Although this album still features the band's familiar characteristics, the
+Although this album still features many of the band's familiar traits, the

-result is considerably more focused and intensive than on IX.
-Despite
+result is considerably more focused, intense and memorable than IX.

-some more serious touches, the music on the whole is strangely uplifting with
+Despite some more serious touches, the music on the whole remains strangely

-all its crude charm.
-Highlights include the title track and Art Of
+uplifting and captivating.
+Highlights include the awesome title track and

-Deception, not to forget about Ilona Has Been Elected which appears
+Art Of Deception, not to forget about Ilona Had Been Elected

-to be another amusing song about the band's favorite Ilona Staller.
-It is
+which appears to be another amusing song about the band's favorite Ilona

 |